inood/TKS-site/README.md

 # TKS-site
-site on django with Django-templates for recycle company
+site on Django with Django-templates for recycle company